Description

 Maps by hemisphere

-Many ancient star atlases (Bayer, Flamsteed, Hevelius, …) contain summary maps covering the celestial hemispheres.
-In the same spirit, the two maps below give an overall view of Ptolemy's catalog one hemisphere at a time.
+Many ancient star atlases (Bayer, Flamsteed, Hevelius, …) contain summary maps covering the northern and southern celestial hemispheres.
+In the same spirit, the maps below give an overall view of Ptolemy's catalog one hemisphere at a time, as seen from the six directions of the B1875.0 equatorial coordinate system (the reference for constellation boundaries).
+They use the azimuthal equidistant projection (the stereographic projection causes excessive distortion on the edges for this type of map).

-The maps by the German artist Albrecht Dürer (1471–1528) Imagines coeli Septentrionales cum duodecim imaginibus zodiaci and Imagines coeli Meridionales (available in good resolution here and here) represent Ptolemy's catalog in a similar way, with star numbers from Ptolemy's catalog and the addition of constellation figures.
+The maps by German artist Albrecht Dürer (1471–1528) Imagines coeli Septentrionales cum duodecim imaginibus zodiaci and Imagines coeli Meridionales (available in high resolution here and here) represent the north and south views of Ptolemy's catalog in a similar way, with star numbers and the addition of constellation figures.
 They are centered on the ecliptic rather than equatorial poles and show the celestial sphere as seen from outside (on a globe).

 References